flojoy-ai/python/README.md

 ## Customizing your Reconcilers for different Node Categories

 Have a different idea about how you want your DataContainers to be interoperable?
-Subclass `Reconciler` amd override the specific type pairs you're interested in.
+Subclass `Reconciler` and override the specific type pairs you're interested in.

 For example, let's say we're writing image processing nodes, and we want special behavior when dealing with certain image-like DataContainers.